sajokanya/sample-doc-md/getting-started.md

 1. Go to Settings > Cloud Providers
 2. Click "Add Provider"
 3. Select your cloud storage service
-4. Authorize CloudSync Pro to access your account
+4. Authorize Cirrus Sync to access your account
 5. Choose sync folders and preferences

 ### Setting Up Your First Sync